Calamba City Council: Membership

 The city elects twelve members of the council at-large.
-In plurality-at-large voting, a voter may vote for up to ten candidates and the candidates with the ten highest numbers of votes are elected.
+In plurality-at-large voting, a voter may vote for up to twelve candidates and the candidates with the twelve highest numbers of votes are elected.
 Barangay and SK chairs throughout the city each elect a representative to the council, for a total of 14 councilors.
 City-council elections are synchronized with other elections in the country, which have been held on the second Monday of May every third year since 1992.